Kasuxae-Xaesys/tf2fastdl_ks/readme.md

-# Team Fortress 2 FastDL For Kasuxae's Random Shenanigans Server
+# Team Fortress 2 FastDL For Kasuxae's Server
 My TF2 Server file downloads using a github respository as a "FASTDL" "server".

 # Why Did I Do It Like This